AF-Foysal/banking-application/README.md

 ## Background

-This project is a simple banking API that utilizes the Spring framework.
-It can create accounts, retrieve account(s) information, update an account's balance through deposit and withdraw functions, and delete users.
+This project is a backend for a simple banking app that will manage users' bank accounts as well as any deposits and withdrawals made to said accounts within the application.

 This is one of many projects that will document the progression of my utilization and understanding of the Spring framework.